Director, Human Resources - Centres of Expertise

 Part-time staff are granted personal leave on a proportional basis of the full-time entitlement.

 If the intention to use personal leave, in accordance with these provisions, is to provide care and support to family or household members who are ill or injured, the staff member must submit a certificate from a registered health practitioner or other evidence of the family or household member’s illness or injury, if claiming in excess of three consecutive working days of personal leave.

 Application and approval for personal leave

 A staff member should endeavour to provide as much notice as possible of the requested leave.
 If it is not possible for the staff member to give prior notice, the staff member will notify the supervisor of such absence at the earliest opportunity.

-An application for personal leave will be submitted to the authorising officer online for approval in accordance with Appendix 3 Schedule of Authorities and Delegations prior to the leave being taken or, where this is not possible, upon return to work.
+An application for personal leave will be submitted to the authorising officer online for approval in accordance with the Register of Authorities and Delegations prior to the leave being taken or, where this is not possible, upon return to work.

 An application for personal leave must outline the reason for the requested leave and the anticipated length of the absence.